Shafiq Tuhin

-A K M Shafiqur Rahman (known as Shafiq Tuhin; born 27 September 1975) is a Bangladeshi lyricist, music director and singer.
+A K M Shafiqur Rahman Tuhin (known as Shafiq Tuhin; born 27 July 1976) is a Bangladeshi lyricist, music director and singer.
 As of 2012, he wrote about 1,000 songs.
 He earned the Bangladesh National Film Award for Best Lyrics for the song Choto Choto Golpo in the film Projapoti (2011) and Citycell-Channel-I Music Award in 2006, 2011 and 2013.

 Background and career

 Tuhin started writing lyrics in 1995.
 His first written song was sung by singer Shakila Zafar.
 In 2001, just after graduating from the University of Dhaka, he chose lyric writing as his career.

 Tuhin has written songs for other singers including Runa Laila, Sabina Yasmin, Shahnaz Rahmatullah, Tapan Chowdhury and Kumar Bishwajit.

 In 2012, Tuhin debuted in composing tune and lyrics for films through Onnorokom Bhalobasha.